mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 To fulfill its mission, the Softanza project builds on the simplicity and flexibility of Ring language to forge a tower of layered innovations (see the diagram further down on this page).
 Each layer adds an incremental useful dimension to the programmer experience and a concrete value proposition to the final software solution.

-## 1. Ring as a Computational Infrastructure of the Softanza Library and Framework
+## Ring as a Computational Infrastructure of the Softanza Library and Framework

 Softanza extends the Ring type system while maintaining its simplicity and well-thought design.
 It leverages unique Ring innovations like declarative and natural language programming and benefits from the metal force of its C and C++ extensions.

 Theerefore, at its simplest form, Softanza is a library for the Ring programming language.

-## 2. An Augmentation Library of the Ring Programming Language
+## Softanza as an Augmentation Library of the Ring Programming Language

 Softanza elevates Ring's capabilities through a comprehensive library that addresses modern development needs.
 Its contributions are multi-fold: